wahyuwiyoko/blog/content/post/less-used-vim-motions.md

 replace all within the block, use `Shift+semicolon s/old-char/new-char/g`.

 ## Command Mode

+`:g/char/d` to delete a characters globally.
+For example , `:g/show/d` will delete all `show` word in the buffer.

 `:vsplit +b{bufnr}`, `:vsplit #{bufnr}`, `:vert sb {bufnr}` to split buffer in vertical split by buffer number, same as horizontal split using `:split` or